6 Problems Using QuickBooks Your Business Should Avoid

 4. Your team is growing.

 QuickBooks Online caps at 25 users even with an upgrade to the top tier.
 We’ve worked with a company that tried to share licenses to bypass this problem.
-This led to major inefficiencies for their employees.
+This setup led to major inefficiencies for their employees.
 It also introduced increased security risks for the company because it became harder to know who was accessing and modifying information.

 5. You have other systems you want to see in one spot.